AbhiDeb/CrystalBall/README.md

 CrystalBall
 ===========

-It's a simple application based on Android that generates random replies on shaiking the device.
+It's a simple application based on Android that generates random replies on shaking the device.